OrdnanceSurvey/openspace-ios-sdk/README.md

 Here are some of the features available

-- Native iOS framework incorporating OS mapping
+- Native iOS framework to incorporate Ordnance Survey mapping
 - OS OpenSpace Pro and free services
 - Select which products are displayed - see [products available](#product-code-list)
-- Zoom and pan controls - native touch gesture recogonisers provide tap, pinch zoom control and many more
+- Zoom and pan controls - native touch gesture recogonisers provide tap, pinch zoom control, etc
 - Annotations - create and customise annotations
 - Overlays - create and style polylines and polygons
 - Offline tile storage - read [about offline tile packages](#offline-tile-packages)
 - Geocoder - Search 1:50K Gazetteer, OS Locator and Codepoint Open datasets
-- Uses OSGB36 National Grid map projection - ordnancesurvey-ios-sdk converts between WGS84 latitude/longitude and OSGB36 National Grid easting/northing
+- Uses OSGB36 National Grid map projection - ordnancesurvey-ios-sdk converts between WGS84 latitude/longitude and OSGB36 National Grid easting/northing.
+Most Classes handle geometry in either a CLLocationCoordinate2D or OSGridPoint
-- User location - provides an wrapper around standard Core Location API to easily display your user's location on the map and use the data
+- User location - ordnancesurvey-ios-sdk provides an wrapper around standard Core Location API to easily display your app's user location on the map and use the data

 Contents